mead-ml/mead-baseline/README.md

 Simple, Strong Deep-Learning Baselines for NLP in several frameworks

-Baseline algorithms and data support implemented with multiple deep learning tools, including CNN sentence modeling, RNN/LSTM-based tagging, seq2seq, and language modeling.
+Baseline algorithms and data support implemented with multiple deep learning tools, including sentence classification, tagging, seq2seq, and language modeling.
 Can be used as stand-alone command line tools or as a Python library.
 The library attempts to provide a common interface for several common deep learning tasks, as well as easy-to-use file loaders to make it easy to publish standard results, compare against strong baselines without concern for mistakes and to support rapid experiments to try and beat these baselines.

-**Update 6/30/2017: The code has been refactored to support reusing components and use as a python module.
-If you used to run code from the `<task>/python/<framework>` areas, you can now run those tasks from `baseline/python`.
-See usage in each task [document](docs)**

 # Overview

 A few strong, deep baseline algorithms for several common NLP tasks, including sentence classification, tagging, sequence-to-sequence and language modeling problems.
 Considerations are conceptual simplicity, efficiency and accuracy.
-This is intended as a simple to understand reference for building strong baselines with deep learning.

-After considering other strong, shallow baselines, we have found that even incredibly simple, moderately deep models often perform better.
-These models are only slightly more complex to implement than strong shallow baselines such as shingled SVMs and NBSVMs, and support multi-class output easily.
-Additionally, they are (hopefully) the first "deep learning thing" you might think of for a certain type of problem.
-Using these stronger baselines as a reference point hopefully yields more productive algorithms and experimentation.
+The included approaches are (hopefully) the first "deep learning thing" you might think of for a certain type of problem, and are currently near SoTA for many datasets.

-Each algorithm and implementation for each DL framework can be run as a separate command line program, or as a library.
 Below you can find descriptions of the algorithms, and the status of implementation for each framework.

-When the GPU is used, the code *assumes that cudnn (>= R5) is available* and installed.
+When the GPU is used, the code assumes that cudnn is available* and installed.
 This is critical for good performance.

 ## Supported Tasks